benfulcher/hctsa_DREADD/README.md

 ```

 ### A reduced feature set
-Can generate a reduced feature set using a custom threshold here:
+Can generate a reduced feature set using a custom similarity threshold here:

 ```matlab
 ProduceReducedFeatures()